COVID-19: What Is It?

 - You are not getting better as expected.

 Call before you go to the doctor's office.
 Follow their instructions.
-And wear a cloth face cover.
+And wear a mask.

 COVID-19: Taking Care of Yourself If You Have It